Wine Club

 Add 12 To Cart

-Fragrant nose of bright red berries mingles with spice, tea leaf and truffle aromas with a velvety palate of dark cherry and plum fruits alongside warm earth and black olive characters.
-Further complexity to be realised if cellared.
+This 2018 vintage sees a fragrant nose of bright red berries mingle with spice, tea leaf and truffle aromas and a velvety palate of dark cherry and plum fruits alongside warm earth and black olive characters.

 About this winei